richardedens/think1st-app/README.md

 # ![Tea](public/android-icon-48x48.png?raw=true "Tea") Tea - the Visual Programming Language
 Tea is a visual programming language.
 Designed to be very simple yet powerful and just incrediable awesome.
 What ever you model in **"Tea"** within the visual language, this is automaticly compiled to **C#**, **Java**, **TypeScript**, **Python** and **PHP**.
-So within these enviroment, and with the help of the runtime libraries you are good to go.
+So within these enviroment, and with the help of the **"Tea"** runtime libraries you are good to go.
 Tea uses the power of the existing programming languages and does not fight against it.

 # Designed to be easy.